 -

-United States: Beyond New Mexico, smithsonite is widespread in the Upper Mississippi Valley.
+United States: Beyond New Mexico, smithsonite is widespread in the Upper Mississippi Valley, including at Mineral Point.

 In each of these regions, smithsonite is associated with secondary processes where it crystallizes in cavities and fractures, often retaining the crystal form of the original sphalerite occurrences.